 You can only check the first 5 for free.
 If you want more info, including a list of overall top sellers, you need to upgrade to a basic or pro account.

-And, just in case you are wondering, here are the six best things to sell on Etsy in 2021.
+And, just in case you are wondering, here are the six most popular items to sell on Etsy in 2022.

 No matter which way the winds of change are blowing, one thing remains the same – handmade jewelry is one of the most lucrative things you can sell on Etsy.